Get It!

 midi.control(channel, control)

-Get the intensity of a MIDI control.
+Get the intensity of a MIDI control in percent.

 channel: The MIDI channel from 1 to 16.